Omega Speedmaster 145.012 – The Last Cal. 321

 The dial of this version is similar to the “racing dial” found on the Mark II.

 The lumed markers are short, with red rectangular markers from the edge of the dial’s “step” to the outer edge of the minute track.

 This particular version doesn’t have an applied Omega logo, but a printed one, like the 145.022-69.

 Some pre-Moon Speedmasters were equipped with either a telemeter or pulsometer bezel.
-If you’re buying one of these, the seller better have some proof of the bezel actually belonging on this particular watch.
+If you’re buying one of these, the seller better has some proof of the bezel belonging on this particular watch.
 I’ve seen both pulsometer and telemeter bezel inserts up for sale on eBay.
 They’re easy to find, especially the pulsometer.

 Since some years ago, a “modding set” for the Speedmaster Pro was released, called the “Paramedic” set (white dial, red chrono hand, pulsometer bezel).

 The 145.012 is the cheapest cal.
 321 Speedmaster out there, both the -67 and -68.
 They range from $8000 for a decent one to over $10,000 for the best specimens.
 If you’re looking for a Speedmaster with that movement, look no further.

 The oddballs, namely the “Ultraman” and “Racing” are unlikely to surface anywhere but auctions, where they fetch wild prices of tens of thousands of dollars.

 Beware of frankens, and check if the watch you want to buy fits all the narrow criteria for what it’s supposed to be.

 Extracts of the archives should accompany non-tachy bezel versions.